Stocks start August higher after posting 6th monthly gain

-Stocks were rising Monday as investors embraced another strong set of earnings as well as progress in Washington on passing a large infrastructure package.
+Stocks edged higher on Wall Street in choppy trading Monday as investors balanced unease about the spread of a more contagious coronavirus variant against another round of encouraging company earnings.

-The S&P 500 index was up 0.4% as of 11:31 a.m.
+The S&P 500 was up 0.1% as of 2:47 p.m.
 Eastern.
-The benchmark index ended July higher, its sixth straight month of gains.
+The benchmark index is coming off a weekly loss, though it ended July higher, its sixth straight month of gains.

-Technology companies made some of the broadest gains, while a variety of retailers and other companies that rely on direct consumer spending also rose.
-Makers of consumer and household goods, along with raw materials companies, lagged the market.
+A variety of retailers and other companies that rely on direct consumer spending rose.
+Banks, health care and utilities stocks also notched gains, outweighing a slide in makers of consumer and household goods, communications stocks and raw materials companies.

-This week will be one of the busiest for investors in some time.
+This week will be busy for investors.
 Roughly 150 members of the S&P 500 will report their results, and the July jobs report comes out on Friday.

 Companies that will report this week include DuPont, Eli Lilly, CVS, Kraft Heinz, General Motors and Humana, among many others.